sackn/diffeq/vectorValuedFunctions.md

 ## Parametric Equation of a Plane

-## Tangent, Normal, and Binormal Vectors of a Vector Vaued Function
+## Tangent, Normal, and Binormal Vectors on a curve

 **Tangent Vectors**